Girls Rule Cofounder & Program Creator

 About the founders:

-The four founders originally met in 2003 when their mutual interests to empower girl’s leadership skills found them involved at another Arizona-based girl’s charity.
-In 2008 they took their inspiration, experience and determination to create The Girls Rule Foundation that focuses on empowerment and leadership for girls.
+The four founders originally met in 2005 when their mutual interests to empower girl’s leadership skills found them involved at another Arizona-based girl’s charity.
+In 2008 they took their inspiration, experience and determination to create The Girls Rule Foundation as a workshop company that focused on empowerment and leadership skills for girls.
+In 2009 we tragically lost Laura Anderson to complication of Lupus.
+After Laura’s passing, we carried on to build more programs and create the Laura Anderson Scholarship Fund for girls who can’t afford our programs we offer full and partial scholarships.

 A few words from our founders: